odinndagur/portfolio-backup/index.md

 ## Unity - C#

 This is the C# part of the Unity side of things.
 Some of the functions have a [ContextMenu()] attribute to be able to run it at will in the editor without executing it every frame.
+For example, I use the context menu to generate the base mesh once on the CPU and then I can update it on the GPU.

 Here I have saved the heights into a binary file for fast loading.
 The compute shader runs pretty much instantly, processing evert single vertex and returning the new height (interpolated between two points, can have two separate places and morph between, can affect different parts in different ways).